cobriniklab/seuratTools/README.md

 ## Preprocess the seurat object

-chevreulSeurat includes a handy function to preprocess the data that handles normalization and scaling required for downstream analysis.
+seuFullLengthViz includes a handy function to preprocess the data that handles normalization and scaling required for downstream analysis.
 If needed, parameters can be specified by the user.